-Jelld (Arabic for leather) is a social enterprise in Hebron, and specializes in the originally-designed quality leather products.
-It was founded in 2016 in Hebron by three university students, who was looking for an innovative venture that would create economic opportunity for those in need.
-Growing up in the city renowned for commerce and craft industry, the three decided to work with leather, and to create products that would appeal to their generation.
-In the winter of 2016, Jelld launched its first products – Tabaco pouch, men’s wallet, and satchel – which would become an instant hit among young people, who embraced Jelld's stylish designs and local origin.
+Jelld (Arabic for leather) is a social enterprise founded in Hebron the southern West Bank in 2016 by three university students, who aspired to set up an innovative venture that would provide economic opportunity for those in need.
+Growing up in the city renowned for commerce and craft industry, the three decided to work with leather and to create products that would appeal to their generation.

 Dura, Hebron District, West Bank